rezaraji/Russound-Web/README.md

 Zone/controller/source information is hard-coded in (for now).
 See three attached screenshots for how the interface looks.

-Put this in Crontab (sudo crontab -e) to always run on startup:
-"@reboot python3 /home/pi/russound_app.py &"
+To make launcher.sh run on reboot:

+-chmod 755 launcher.sh
+-mkdir logs (for output log)
+-sudo crontab -e
+-Add "@reboot sh /home/pi/launcher.sh >/home/pi/logs/cronlog 2>&1"

+-sudo reboot (to test)

-Make sure russound_app.py has execution right:
+-Make sure russound_app.py has execution right:
 "chmod a+x russound_app.py"